kalindimchev/Data-Structures-and-Algorithms/14. Strings-and-String-Algorithms/slides/README.md

 <!-- attr: {hasScriptWrapper: true} -->
 # Aho-Corasick
-* Like KMP, but for multiple patters
+* Like KMP, but for multiple patterns
-	* "Partial match" prefix tree is precomputed
+	* "Partial match" prefix tree (trie) is precomputed
+		* Linear in time
 	* Each occurrence of each pattern is found
 	* Linear in time
 		* There can be quadratic number of occurrences